 Additionally, the Assignments tool allows easy file download and upload.
 You can download student assignments directly to your computer in batches, write up your feedback (directly editing the student documents, if you wish), and then upload the batches of files again – ReggieNet automatically maintains separate folders for each student, and it provides a spreadsheet for you to quickly enter grades.

 Discussions are a great way to maintain interaction outside the physical classroom.
 ReggieNet offers two individual tools, and there are pros and cons to each.
 With the Discussions tool, you can provide URL links directly to individual discussion topics – which is great for e-mails or announcements.
 The Discussion Forums tool, on the other hand, allows direct access to the Gradebook – simply enter the number of points a topic is worth, assign it to a folder in your gradebook, and then grade your student comments.

 Yes, ReggieNet can handle all your grading needs – it can even export your final grades directly to the Registrar at the end of the semester.
 You’ll have to decide your grading categories, whether you want to go with points (recommended) or letter grading, and then whether or not to use weighted or unweighted categories.

 Fostering student collaboration is one of the most important uses of online tools like ReggieNet.
-This is a complex area of pedagogy, and so the blog post only introduces the tools available – for more information, please Contact Ryan.
+This is a complex area of pedagogy, and so the blog post only introduces the tools available – for more information, please contact the Technology Coordinator.